fluescher/cascld-kubernetes/02-networking/readme.md

 kubectl scale --replicas=2 deployment/web
 ```

-Connect to both the instance using port-forwarding.
+Connect to both the instances using port-forwarding.

 - What do you notice when comparing the highest bids?
 - Why is that?